-Wall Street, TSX rebound after steepest sell-off in months
+The close: Wall Street, TSX rebound from steep sell-off

-Wall Street rebounded on Thursday from its biggest selloff in more than eight months, with major indexes recovering some of the previous session’s steep losses.
+North American markets rebounded on Thursday from their biggest sell-off in more than eight months, with major indexes recovering some of the previous session’s steep losses.

-Strong economic data offered support, but some investors were still anxious after reports the U.S. President tried to interfere with an investigation into former National Security Adviser Michael Flynn’s ties with Russia.
+Strong U.S. economic data offered support, but some investors were still anxious after reports the U.S. President tried to interfere with an investigation into former National Security Adviser Michael Flynn’s ties with Russia.

-Stocks extended gains late in the session after showing modest increases earlier in the day.

-“This whole bull market is all about panic attacks followed by relief rallies, and this was another one,” said Ed Yardeni, president of Yardeni Research Inc in Brookville, New York.
+“This whole bull market is all about panic attacks followed by relief rallies, and this was another one,” said Ed Yardeni, president of Yardeni Research Inc in Brookville, NY.
 “My hunch is that the Trump impeachment panic attack was a one-day wonder and we’ll move on from there.”

-Equity investors are carefully watching events that could help or hurt Trump’s ability to implement proposals such as tax reform and deregulation as at least some of the stock market’s post election rally has been thanks to those proposals.
+Equity investors are carefully watching events that could help or hurt Donald Trump’s ability to implement proposals such as tax reform and deregulation as at least some of the stock market’s post election rally has been thanks to those proposals.

 “People want to get some clarity on what’s going to happen here,” said Stephen Massocca, Senior Vice President at Wedbush Securities in San Francisco.